cfriot/music-to-led/python/README.md

-# Python app
+# Python installlation for developement purpose

-If you encounter any problems running program, please open a new issue.
-Also, please consider opening an issue if you have any questions or suggestions for improving the installation process.

 Code is compatible with Python 3.7.